 High Standards for Proving Fault in Virginia Car Crashes

-For rear-end collision in Virginia, all drivers are required to maintain a safe distance between their vehicle and the one in front of them so that they can slow or stop quickly if necessary.
+For rear-end collisions in Virginia, all drivers are required to maintain a safe distance between their vehicle and the one in front of them so that they can slow or stop quickly if necessary.
 Because of this, the driver in the rear will almost always be presumed to be the at-fault driver.

-- Persuade an insurer or a jury that you did not contribute to the accident.
+- Persuade an insurer or a jury that you did not contribute to the accident

 That is why it is essential to seek guidance from a knowledgeable Virginia car accident injury lawyer after a crash.